 You’ll notice a large number of people using their bikes since biking is very popular with the Dutch.

 Driving your own car in the Netherlands

-According to an article in Expatica.com, expats moving to Holland from EU or EFTA countries do not need to exchange their license in the short term, as they’ll be valid for up to 15 years (if issued since January 19th, 2013) or 10 years (if issued before this date).
+According to Expatica’s article on Driving in the Netherlands, expats moving to Holland from EU or EFTA countries don’t need to exchange their license in the short term, as they’ll be valid for up to 15 years (if issued since January 19th, 2013) or 10 years (if issued before this date).
 Driving licence rules will stay the same until 31 December 2020.
 When driving in the Netherlands, you should always carry your driving licence, insurance documents, and ID such as a passport or residence permit.

-If you’ve decided to bring your UK-registered vehicle to the Netherlands, please read the following article on the UK government’s website.
+If you’ve decided to bring your UK-registered vehicle to the Netherlands, there’s a list of mandatory procedures you need to follow.
 It’s very important that you register your vehicle with the Dutch authorities.

 On the plus side, there are no toll roads or vignettes you need to buy.
 The roads are extremely well-maintained and will make your travels easier.
 Whether your car runs on gasoline, diesel, or any other type of fuel, Dutch gas stations have it all.
 Most cities in the Netherlands have introduced paid parking similar to many other European countries.